frederickaplan/fdh/files/PART1/fdh-1-5.md

 *E.g. a mathematical formula, the discourse of parlementary, a patent or book beyond the date of expiration.*

 A work in the public domain cannot be privatised anymore.

+Can a mathematical formula be patented?
+Counter example: Indiana Pi Bill.

 ## 4. The industrial rise of Intellectual property